AgenoDrei/FluidVisualization/README.md

 >Shadow={0 / 1}

 where each value in curly braces may be chosen and writen plain (without braces: e.g. *Reflection=1*).
 All options except for _InputFile_ are optional.
+Note that *StartAlgorithm* has the displayed Algorithm-Names as Input, NOT the ones displayed in brackets in the config file.

 ## Keys